sea-of-stuff/castore/README.md

 **Settings**: type, root path

-### Network Based

-Current limitation: you need to mount the network drive yourself.

 ### AWS.s3

 In order to work with an AWS S3 storage, you need to provide an access_key_id and a secret_access_key.